ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-See the following example JSON document that contains the selector expression to use during filtering:
+See the following example JSON document that includes the selector expression to use during filtering:

 ```json
 {